Best Online Marketplaces to Sell Products

 Amazon is a juggernaut, especially in the United States.
 Featuring hundreds of millions of listings and billions of visits each month, if there is an audience for your products, Amazon captures it.
 However, the platform to sell online is also a very competitive space.

-Selling on Amazon is often considered a standard way to sell online, and even the big brands like Samsung do it.
+Selling on Amazon is often considered a standard way to sell online, and even big brands like Samsung do it.
 However, since Amazon is in control, you may want to ensure you have alternatives set up in case the terms and conditions change.

 One thing to be mindful of with Amazon, when you work with Amazon and especially the Fulfillment by Amazon service, you are helping build Amazon’s brand, not your own.
 That means a long wait before you start seeing loyal customers.